Treatment Effects in Bunching Designs: The Impact of Mandatory Overtime Pay on Hours: Empirical strategy: a generalized kink bunching design

 Let us begin by considering changes to standard hours $k$, for now holding the distributions of $h_0$ and $h_1$ fixed across the policy change.
 Inspection of Equation (\ref{hcases}) reveals that as the kink is moved upwards, say from $k=40$ hours to $k'=44$ hours, some workers who were previously bunching at $k$ now work $h_{0it}$ hours: namely those for whom $h_{0it} \in [k,k']$.
 By the same token, some individuals with values of $h_{1it} \in [k,k']$ now bunch at $k'$.
 Some individuals who were bunching at $k$ now bunch at $k'$---namely those for whom $h_{1it} \le k$ and $h_{0it} \ge k'$.
 In the case of a reduction in overtime hours, say to $k'=35$, this logic is reversed.
 Figure \ref{fig:kinkshift} depicts both cases, assuming that the mass of counterfactual bunchers $p$ remains at $k=40$ after the shift.\footnote{It is conceivable that some or all counterfactual bunchers locate at 40 because it is the FLSA threshold, while still being non-responsive to the incentives introduced there by the kink.
 In this case, we might imagine that they would all coordinate on $k'$ after the change.
 The effects here could then be seen as short-run effects before that occurs.}

 Quantitatively assessing a change to double-time pay requires us to move beyond the two counterfactual choices $h_{0it}$ and $h_{1it}$: hours that would be worked under straight-wages or under time-and-a-half pay.
-Let $h_{it}(\rho)$ be the hours that $it$ would work if their employer faced a linear pay schedule at rate $\rho \cdot w_{it}$ (with $w_{it}$ and hours of other units fixed at their realized levels).
-In this notation, $h_{0it} = h_{it}(1)$ and $h_{0it} = h_{it}(1.5)$.
-Now consider a new overtime policy in which a premium pay factor of $\rho_1$ is due from employers for hours in excess of $k$, e.g. $\rho_1=2$ for a ``double-time'' policy.
+Recall the notation $h_{it}(\rho)$ introduced in Section \ref{sec:buncherlate} with $h_{it}(\rho)$ denoting counterfactual hours under a linear pay schedule having a slope of $\rho \cdot w_{it}$ (with $w_{it}$ and hours of other units fixed at their realized levels).
+Consider a new overtime policy in which a premium pay factor of $\rho_1$ is due from employers for hours in excess of $k$, e.g. $\rho_1=2$ for a ``double-time'' policy.
 Let $h_{it}^{[k, \rho_1]}$ denote realized hours for unit $it$ under this overtime policy as a function of $k$ and $\rho_1$, and let $\mathcal{B}^{[k, \rho_1]}:=P(h_{it}^{[k, \rho_1]}=k)$ be the observable bunching that would occur.
+I will use $\partial_k$ and $\partial_{\rho_1}$ to denote partial derivatives with respect to $k$ and $\rho_1$, respectively.

 Theorem \ref{thmstatics} obtains expressions for the effects of small changes to $k$ or $\rho_1$ on hours.
 I continue to assume that counterfactual bunchers $K_{it}^*=1$ stay at $k^*:=40$, regardless of $\rho$ and $k$.
 Let $p(k)=p\cdot \mathbbm{1}(k=k^*)$ denote the possible mass of counterfactual bunchers as a function of $k$.